-The defendant, Ronald Royer, pled guilty to the offense of manufacturing methamphetamine in violation of Iowa Code section 124.401(1)(b)(7) (1999), a class "B" felony.
+The defendant, Ronald Royer, pled guilty to the offense of manufacturing methamphetamine in violation of Iowa Code section 124.401(l)(b)(7) (1999), a class “B” felony.
 The charges against him were filed after numerous ingredients necessary for the manufacture of methamphetamine were discovered in his car and home.
 A Department of Public Safety criminologist estimated the potential yield of methamphetamine from the ingredients would have been well over 100 grams.
-That estimate was used as a factual basis for accepting defendant's guilty plea to the class "B" felony.
+That estimate was used as a factual basis for accepting defendant’s guilty plea to the class “B” felony.

 On appeal, defendant urges that the applicable statutes require the manufacture of five actual, not potential, grams of methamphetamine to support a conviction.
 He contends that his counsel at the guilty plea proceeding was ineffective for permitting him to plead guilty to a crime for which the admitted facts would not support a conviction.
-We conclude that under a proper interpretation of section 124.401(1)(b)(7) the record does not disclose a factual basis for a plea of guilty *907 based on a violation of that statute.
+We conclude that under a proper interpretation of section 124.401(l)(b)(7) the record does not disclose a factual basis for a plea of guilty *907 based on a violation of that statute.
 Because of the considerable doubt that exists concerning whether such a factual basis can be shown, we conclude that effective counsel would not have allowed defendant to plead guilty under these circumstances.
-We vacate defendant's sentence and remand the case for a redetermination of factual basis in accordance with this opinion.
+We vacate defendant’s sentence and remand the case for a redetermination of factual basis in accordance with this opinion.

-In arguing that he was not guilty of manufacturing more than five grams of methamphetamine, defendant relies on the distinction that we drew in State v.
-Casady, 597 N.W.2d 801, 807 (Iowa 1999).
-In that case, this court concluded that under the conspiracy alternative of section 124.401(1) a potential rather than an actual yield of five grams of methamphetamine was sufficient to establish guilt.
-We stated in this regard:
+In arguing that he was not guilty of manufacturing more than five grams of methamphetamine, defendant relies on the distinction that we drew in

 The first alternative means of violating the statute is the actual manufacture of drugs, but the second alternative includes a conspiracy to manufacture it.
 See Iowa Code § 124.401(1).
-Contrary to Casady's argument, it is not necessary for the State to prove the second alternative by also proving the first.
+Contrary to Casad/s argument, it is not necessary for the State to prove the second alternative by also proving the first.
 While the State must show an overt act toward the accomplishment of the conspiracy, Iowa Code § 706.1(3), it did not have to prove the completed act.

 The statutory definition of “manufacture” is as follows:

-"Manufacture" means the production, preparation, propagation, compounding, conversion or processing of a controlled substance, either directly or by extraction from substances of natural origin, or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis, and includes any packaging or repackaging of the substance or labeling or relabeling of its container, except that this term does not include the preparation or compounding of a controlled substance by an individual for the individual's own use, or the preparation, compounding, packaging, or labeling of a controlled substance:
+“Manufacture” means the production, preparation, propagation,- compounding, conversion or processing of a controlled substance, either directly or by extraction from substances of natural origin, or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis, and includes any packaging or repackaging of the substance or labeling or relabeling of its container, except that this term does not include the preparation or compounding of a controlled substance by an individual for the individual’s own use, or the preparation, compounding, packaging, or labeling of a controlled substance:

 a.
 By a practitioner as an incident to administering or dispensing of a controlled substance in the course of the practitioner’s professional practice, or